-Pelvic floor muscle tightening (often called Kegel exercises) ihelp you control the muscles around your vagina, bowel, and bladder.
-This can also help reduce discomfort from your stiches by improving muscle tone.
+Pelvic floor muscle tightening (often called Kegel exercises) increases your ability to control the muscles around your vagina, bowel, and bladder.
+This can also help reduce stitch discomfort by improving muscle tone.

 - Get in a comfortable position (sitting, standing, or lying down). - Tighten the muscles around your vaginal, urinary, and rectal openings. - Hold for a count of 10, retightening as needed, and then relax very slowly. - Repeat frequently, building up to 100 times per day.